khoilen/workout-app/README.md

 - Create Habit
 - View Top Habits
 - View Today Habits
-- Complete Habits
+- Complete Habits: swipe right to mark a habit as completed.
-- Delete Habits
+- Delete Habits: swipe left to delete a habit.
 - Ranking of Habits

 ## Ecosystem